codebyshennan/tamkeen-data/docs/1-frontend/html-css/css.md

 | width            | Set the `width` of the element.
 Commonly this is set with `length`, `%` or `inherit`.
 Note that this does not include margins, borders or padding.                                                                                            | <p>div { </p><p>    width: 200px;</p><p>}</p>                                |
 | overflow         | The `overflow` property informs the browser whether it should add scrollbars or clip the content when its too larger to fit in its specified area.                                                                                            | <p>div {<br>    overflow: scroll;<br>}</p>                                   |

-## Using CSS classes&#x20;
+## Using CSS classes

 When styling our HTML elements it is possible to apply multiple class names to the element, to do so just add the whatever class names within the class property separated by a space.
-Note that the last class takes precedence in terms of applied style.&#x20;
+Note that the last class takes precedence in terms of applied style.

 ```html
     <p class="bordered centered red">Style me!</p>